0xJackmeister/0xJackmeister.github.io/_posts/2024-09-26-patriotctf-2024-ctf-web-kiran-sau-problem.md

 ```
 Reading the source code reveals that there is two GET variables we can use.

 ```yaml
 $yaml = <<<EOF
 - country: $input
 - country_code: $countryList[$input]
 EOF;
 ```
-each input was passed into the yaml file and no input validation was done
+Each input was passed into the yaml file and no input validation was done

 ```php